puppetlabs-toy-chest/puppetlabs-dsc/README.md

 #### Registry Example: Dword and Qword

-The 'Dword' and 'Qword' data types expect signed integer values as opposed to hexadecimal or unsigned.
+The 'Dword' and 'Qword' data types expect signed integer values, as opposed to hexadecimal or unsigned.

 ~~~puppet
 dsc_registry {'registry_test':